Shapour Bakhtiar: Political career

-At the end of 1978 (as the Shah's power was crumbling), Bakhtiar was chosen to help in the creation of a civilian government to replace the existing military one.
-He was appointed to the position of Prime Minister by the Shah, as a concession to his opponents, especially the followers of the Ayatollah Ruhollah Khomeini.
+At the end of 1978, as the Shah's power was crumbling, Bakhtiar was chosen to help in the creation of a civilian government to replace the existing military one.
+He was appointed to the position of Prime Minister by the Shah, as a concession to his opponents, especially the followers of Ayatollah Ruhollah Khomeini.
 Although that caused him to be expelled from the National Front, he accepted the appointment, as he feared a revolution in which communists and mullahs would take over the country, which he thought would ruin Iran.

 In his 36 days as premier of Iran, Bakhtiar ordered all political prisoners to be freed, lifted censorship of newspapers (whose staff had until then been on strike), relaxed martial law, ordered the dissolution of SAVAK (the regime's secret police) and requested for the opposition to give him three months to hold elections for a constituent assembly that would decide the fate of the monarchy and determine the future form of government for Iran.
-Despite the conciliatory gestures, Khomeini refused to collaborate with Bakhtiar, denouncing the premier as a traitor for siding with the Shah, labeling his government "illegitimate" and "illegal" and calling for the overthrow of the monarchy.
-Bakhtiar was accused by some of making mistakes during his premiership such as allowing Khomeini to re-enter Iran.
-In the end, he failed to rally even his own former colleagues of the National Front.
+Despite his conciliatory gestures, Khomeini refused to collaborate with Bakhtiar, denouncing the premier as a traitor for siding with the Shah, labeling his government "illegitimate" and "illegal" and calling for the overthrow of the monarchy.
+Bakhtiar has been accused of making mistakes during his premiership, such as allowing Khomeini to re-enter Iran.
+In the end, he failed to rally even his own former colleagues in the National Front.

 His government was overwhelmingly rejected by the masses except for a very small number of pro-Shah loyalists and a handful of moderate pro-democratic elements.
 The opposition was not willing to compromise.
 The Shah was forced to leave the country in January 1979; Bakhtiar left Iran again for France in April of the same year.

 French exile and series of assassination attempts

 Shortly after the revolution, Ayatollah Sadegh Khalkhali, a religious judge and later chairman of the Revolutionary Court, announced to the press that the death sentence had been passed on members of the Pahlavi family and former Shah officials, including Bakhtiar.

 In July 1979, Bakhtiar emerged in Paris.
 He was given political asylum there.
 From his base in Paris, he led the National Movement of Iranian Resistance, which fought the Islamic Republic from within the country.
 Between 9 and 10 July 1980, Bakhtiar helped organize a coup attempt known as the Nojeh coup plot, prompting the Islamic Republic to issue a death sentence on him.

 On 18 July 1980, he escaped an assassination attempt by a group of three attackers in his home in Neuilly-sur-Seine, a suburb of Paris, in which a policeman and a neighbor were killed.
-The five-man assassination team with ties to the newly formed Islamic republic led by Anis Naccache, a Lebanese, was captured.
+The five-man assassination team with ties to the newly formed Islamic republic, led by Anis Naccache, a Lebanese revolutionary, was captured.
 They were given life sentences, but French President François Mitterrand pardoned them in July 1990.
 They were sent to Tehran.